Key features of this course:

 Details of how to apply for RPL, and the relevant forms, can be found on the University of Worcester's applications web page.

-The standard annual foundation degree fee for full-time UK/EU students enrolling in 2017 is £6,890 per year.
+The standard annual foundation degree fee for full-time UK/EU students enrolling in the academic year 2018/19 is £9,250 per year.

 For more details, please visit our course fees page.